real-jame/bta-discord-link/README.md

 That's all.
 Start your server again, and the bot will now update statistics every 5 minutes as long as the server is running!
 (Why 5?
 Discord rate limits.)

-## TODOs
-- Get world name from `server.properties` instead of a manually set config option
+## Features I want to add
+- **Discord-Minecraft chat bridge**
+- Stat customization:
+  - Hide specific stats
-- Customize which stats are displayed
+  - Reorder stats
+  - Change stat text
+  -
-- Customize how often stats update
+- More stats
 - Display stats in a text channel for realtime updating
-- More stats
-- Discord <-> Minecraft chat bridge
 - Print server output to a text channel
 - Run commands on the server from a text channel
+- And more!

 Basically, make it more of a bridge between your BTA server and your Discord server.
-These features would be toggleable, of course.
+Everything will be toggleable.

 ----
 Developer info I kept from the template README below lol: